 Menghi studies critical genomic changes implicated in ovarian and breast cancers, with the goal of a better understanding of the individuality of cancer genomes and the development of novel approaches toward the personalized management of cancer patients.

-“Precision comes from understanding how to take a surgical strike against the signaling pathway or the growth-promoting feature of the cancer cells, specifically, without targeting everything else that's present in all the other cells in the body,” added Professor Mark Adams, Ph.D.Development and application of approaches for human and mouse microbiome analysis and genomic analysis of the evolution of Gram-negative pathogens.Mark Adams, Ph.D.,
+“Precision comes from understanding how to take a surgical strike against the signaling pathway or the growth-promoting feature of the cancer cells, specifically, without targeting everything else that's present in all the other cells in the body,” added Professor Mark Adams, Ph.D.Develops new clinical diagnostic assays with The Jackson Laboratory CLIA Laboratory; approaches for human and mouse microbiome analysis; genomic analysis of the evolution of Gram-negative pathogens.Mark Adams, Ph.D.,

 deputy director of The Jackson Laboratory for Genomic Medicine, who moderated the discussion.
 Adams also serves as director of clinical diagnostic research at the Laboratory.